top of page

 Writing Letters*

 Everyone loves to receive letters, especially to let them know that they are valued and loved.
 To combat loneliness, many care facilities, nursing homes, and hospitals are welcoming cards, drawings, and letters from the public.
 Writing a letter only takes a few minutes, but its effects last much longer.
+A handwritten letter can bring joy and connect people across distances, especially seniors who may feel lonely.
 By simply writing a letter, poem, story, or joke, you can lift the spirits of individuals battling social isolation.
-And, for the writer, the process of writing can be mindful and cathartic--both very much needed in this stressful time.
+Handwritten messages can have a positive impact on both the mental and physical health of isolated seniors, especially during the Covid-19 crisis.
+And, for the writer, the process of writing can be mindful and cathartic–both very much needed in this stressful time.
+Writing letters can also benefit physical health by reducing stress and promoting a sense of well-being.
 Making a difference can be so simple, yet it can be incredibly impactful!

 Here is a selection of organizations actively soliciting cards, letters, or drawings right now, but you can check with local organizations too.